dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet number describing the public-key algorithm used.

-- Only for v6 signatures, a variable-length field containing:
+- Only for v6 packets, a variable-length field containing:

   - A one-octet salt size.
 The value MUST match the value defined for the hash algorithm as specified in table {{hash-registry}}.